Aquamacs Development

 Is Aquamacs a fork of GNU Emacs?

 Aquamacs is a large-scale customization effort to make Emacs more user-friendly, particularily for users on modern, GUI-based operating systems.
 Through continuous development over more than fifteen years, Aquamacs has become a distinct application.
 While you could see Aquamacs as a friendly fork, please consider this: Aquamacs uses the same code-base as GNU Emacs.
 As GNU Emacs evolves, so does Aquamacs.
-We keep our code-base synced by merging from the GNU Emacs development branch.
+We keep our code synced by merging from the GNU Emacs development branch.
 Aquamacs contributes back to the GNU Emacs project.
 Selected changes that were developed for and within Aquamacs are being submitted back to the GNU Emacs project (e.g., bug reporting and mail sending functions, mailclient.el).
-Numerous bugs have been reported through the development of Aquamacs, and we have successfully lobbied for better support of many things relevant to Mac users and GNU/Linux users alike, for instance soft word wrapping.
-So, technically speaking, Aquamacs is a downstream project, developing a distribution of GNU Emacs.
+Numerous bugs have been reported through the development of Aquamacs, and we have successfully lobbied for better support of many things relevant to Mac users and GNU/Linux users alike, such as soft word wrapping.
+Technically speaking, Aquamacs is a downstream project, developing a distribution of GNU Emacs.